lilyamirabatrisya/lilyamirabatrisya/OpenDay.md

 ### 3. **Life Lessons & Career Journey**
 - Mr. Helmee's personal journey from challenges to success
 - The power of **persistence** in tech careers
-- **"Every 'no' brings you closer to a 'yes'"** - A mindset shift for aspiring developers
+- **"Every 'no' brings you closer to a 'yes'"** - Creating a new mindset that shifts the way we see rejections

 ---